sipeed/sipeed_wiki/docs/soft/maixpy/en/develop_kit_board/get_hardware.md

 - **Note:**

 **!!!
-After burning ken_gen.bin, the JTAG debugging function of K210 will be permanently disabled**
+After burning key_gen.bin, the JTAG debugging function of K210 will be permanently disabled**

 `K210` This chip supports `JTAG` debugging.
 If you need the debugging function, you need to use the `JTAG` debugger.
 Please consult and purchase at the official Taobao store of `Sipeed`.